Rare Mid-20th Century Limoges “Édition d’Art” Shell Dish by Porcelaine de Couleuvre, France

 Maker’s Mark: Édition d’Art à Tirage Réservé sur Porcelaine de Couleuvre, en Pâte et Émail de Limoges, France.

-Excellent antique condition with light wear consistent with age.
+Excellent vintage condition with minimal surface wear consistent with age.
+Gilding remains bright and intact.